hazelcast/hazelcast-jet-reference-manual/src/WordCount.md

 TODO: include picture

-The accumulation step counts occurences of individual words.
+The accumulation step counts occurrences of individual words.
 Counting one word is independent of counting any other, but we must ensure that for each given word there is a unique instance of accumulator in charge of it, and will receive all entries with that word.
 This is called